gabfl/pg_IdFromDate/README.md

 pg_IdFromDate is a set of PostgreSQL functions that you can install on any PostgreSQL databases.

-The objective is to be able to efficiently an ID corresponding to a row with a date; even on very big data tables.
+The objective is to be able to efficiently find an ID corresponding to a row with a date; even on very big data tables.

 ### Installation

-* Install all methods from sql/sql_fonctions.php
+* Install all methods from sql/sql_functions.php
-* If you want to use a sample data set, create the table in sample_table/sample_tablesample_table.sql
+* If you want to use a sample data set, create the table in sample_table/sample_table.sql
-* Try it yourself with the examples bellow
+* Try it yourself with the examples below

 ### Use pg_IdFromDate()

-pg_IdFromDate() requiers 3 inputs: the table name, the name of the date column and the timestamp to search.
+pg_IdFromDate() requires 3 inputs: the table name, the name of the date column and the timestamp to search.

 For example, if you have the following table:
 ```sql